-Tanner Health System School of Nursing was ranked 29th in the nation according to US News and World Report’s 2017 America’s Best Graduate Schools.
-The ranking commemorates the fourth consecutive year the School of Nursing ranked among the top 50.
+Tanner Health System School of Nursing was ranked 31st in the nation according to US News and World Report’s 2017 America’s Best Graduate Schools.
+The ranking commemorates the fifth consecutive year the School of Nursing ranked among the top 50.

 Tanner Health System School of Nursing graduate nursing program was ranked 12th in the nation according to Top Masters in Health Care Administration, 2016.